Gaius de Gaay Fortman

-After the election of 1972 De Gaay Fortman was appointed as Minister of the Interior and Minister for Suriname and Netherlands Antilles Affairs in the Cabinet Den Uyl, taking office on 19 December 1977.
-In March 1977 Gaius de Gaay Fortman announced that he would not stand for the election of 1977 but wanted tot return to the Senate.
+After the 1972 general election De Gaay Fortman was appointed as Minister of the Interior and Minister for Suriname and Netherlands Antilles Affairs in the Den Uyl cabinet, taking office on 19 December 1977.
+In March 1977 Gaius de Gaay Fortman announced that he would not stand for the 1977 general election but wanted tot return to the Senate.
 Following the resignation of Deputy Prime Minister and Minister of Justice Dries van Agt De Gaay Fortman took over both positions on 8 September 1977.
-The Cabinet Den Uyl was replaced by the Cabinet Van Agt–Wiegel on 19 December 1977.
+The Den Uyl cabinet was replaced by the Van Agt–Wiegel cabinet on 19 December 1977.

-De Gaay Fortman remained in active politics, he was elected again as a Member of the Senate after the Senate election of 1977, serving from 20 September 1977 until 10 June 1981.
+De Gaay Fortman remained in active politics, he was elected again to the Senate in the 1977 Senate election, serving from 20 September 1977 until 10 June 1981.
 De Gaay Fortman was selected as a Member of the European Parliament and dual served in those positions from 13 March 1978 until 15 July 1979.
 Following the end of his active political career, De Gaay Fortman returned as a professor of privacy law, labor law and administrative law at the Vrije Universiteit Amsterdam, serving from 20 December 1977 until 10 February 1979.
-After his retirement De Gaay Fortman occupied numerous seats as a nonprofit director for supervisory boards for non-governmental organizations and research institutes (Organisation for Scientific Research, Institute of International Relations Clingendael, Transnational Institute, T.M.C.
+After his retirement De Gaay Fortman occupied numerous seats as a nonprofit director for supervisory boards for non-governmental organizations and research institutes (Dutch Research Council, Institute of International Relations Clingendael, Transnational Institute, T.M.C.
 Asser Instituut and the Carnegie Foundation).

 De Gaay Fortman was known for his abilities as a negotiator and consensus builder.
 De Gaay Fortman continued to comment on political affairs as a statesman until his death.
 His eldest son Bas de Gaay Fortman was also a politician, professor and author, he like his father had served in the Senate.